 As they neared, rides rode out to approach them.
 They stopped some feet away, shouting, “Halt!”

-Aedan was exhausted and sore and irritable from the long journey.
+Aedan’s mind was on a rope that was close to the end, and he was sore and irritable from the long journey.
 So were the others.
-Rather than kindly greet them and ask for shelter, he called out to them, “Oh for- Step aside you fools!
+Rather than kindly greet them and ask for shelter, he called out to them, “Oh for- Step aside!
 Do you not recognise a brother of Iron when you see one?”

 “Sir Aedan?”
 They asked incredulously, their faces ones of shock and surprise.
 No one had heard from Sir Aedan in years, so no one knew if he survived the war.
 It was as if they had seen a ghost.

 “Yes!”
-He snapped, “Now are you going to keep me and my fellow Royalguards waiting or are you going to get Grandmaster Alvis and let us in!?”
+He snapped, “Now are you going to keep me and my fellow knights waiting or are you going to get Grandmaster Alvis and let us in!?”

 The men quickly moved aside, giving hurried, “Yes Sirs,” and “Sorry, my lord.”
 He didn’t have the time nor the strength to correct those who called him Lord.
 Instead, he and the other two urged their horses forward and entered Castle Blackwood.

 Hours went by with them settling in.
 Aedan took to the wood just outside the Keep, looking for a place to rest his head away from the eyes of others.
-He held Princess Freya in his right arm, and a rusty shovel in his left as he travelled through the woods outside the grounds.
-An itching sensation was gnawing at Aedan the whole journey there in the back of his mind, like a dog merely brushing against its owners leg to get their attention.
+He held a rusted shovel in his left hand as he travelled through the woods outside the grounds.
+There was an uncomfortable itching sensation was gnawing at Aedan the entire journey there in the back of his mind, like a dog merely brushing against its owner’s leg to get their attention.

-The sword in his possession, it was corrupted, rotten, filthy.
-The armour was false gold and he wanted rid of them both.
+The sword in his possession was its purpose tainted, the core of its steel forever stained.
+The armour was false gold, and he wanted to be rid of them both.
 This blade was the tool he broke his oath with, it would serve as the reminder of his failure.
-He had to bury it, leave it forgotten in the ground to rust and wither away so he could continue on with his life.
-Because of this, Aedan searched for a glade not too far from the castle, the four tower of the Keep were still in view even as deep as he was in the woods.
+He had to bury it, leave it forgotten in the ground to rust and wither away so he could continue with his life.
+Because of this, Aedan searched for a glade not too far from the castle.
+The four-towers of the Keep were still in view, even as deep as he was in the woods.